Independent Auditors Report

 c.
 Based on such audit procedures that we have considered reasonable and appropriate in the circumstances; nothing has come to our attention that causes us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e) as provided under clause (iv) (a) and (iv) (b) above, contain any material mis-statement.

+vi.
 Based on our examination which included test checks, the Company has used accounting softwares for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective software except for recording of audit trail (edit log) facility at the database level.
 Further, during the course of our audit, we did not come across any instance of audit trail feature being tampered with.
+The audit trail has been preserved by the Company as per the statutory requirements for record retention except at database level as audit trail feature is not enabled at database level.

 |